Louie Louie: Louie Louie parades

-The largest "Louie Louie" parade, organized by WWMR deejay John DeBella, was held in Philadelphia from 1985 to 1989 with proceeds going to leukemia victims.
-DeBella described it as "... a parade for no reason ... and the no reason would be 'Louie Louie'."
+The largest "Louie Louie" parade, organized by WMMR deejay John DeBella, was held in Philadelphia from 1985 to 1989 with proceeds going to leukemia victims.
+DeBella described it as "a parade for no reason ... and the no reason would be 'Louie Louie'."
 It regularly drew crowds in excess of 50,000, but was ultimately cancelled due to excessive rowdiness.

-Peoria, Illinois has held an annual "Louie Louie" street party and festival every year since 1988.
-The Children's Hospital of Illinois is the most recent charitable beneficiary.
+Peoria, Illinois claims the longest running "Louie Louie" event, holding an annual "Louie Louie" street party, parade, and festival every year since 1988.

 Louie Louie sculpture

-A sculpture titled "Louie Louie, 2013" by Las Vegas-based artist Tim Bavington is displayed on the lobby wall of the Edith Green - Wendell Wyatt Federal Building in Portland, Oregon.
+A sculpture titled Louie Louie, 2013 by Las Vegas-based artist Tim Bavington was displayed on the lobby wall of the Edith Green - Wendell Wyatt Federal Building in Portland, Oregon from 2013 to 2024.
 The work is constructed of 80 colored glass and acrylic panels representing the waveforms of the song using Bavington's concept of sculpting sound waves.

-Louie Louie hotel room

-A hotel room in the McMenamins Crystal Hotel in Portland, Oregon has a "Louie Louie" theme including a painting representing the song by artist Jonathan Case and lyrics on the walls.
-The hotel is a block away from the site of the 1963 Kingsmen and Raiders recordings.
+In 2024, it was sold for $250,000 to a private party.

 The Louie Awards

-The Seattle Times annually bestows its Louie Awards upon "those who - through conscious act, rotten luck or slip of the tongue - stretch the limits of imagination or tolerance or taste in the Great Northwest."
+The Seattle Times bestows its Louie Awards upon "those who - through conscious act, rotten luck or slip of the tongue - stretch the limits of imagination or tolerance or taste in the Great Northwest."